-When senior Danny Ryan, a Sports Communication and Media major with concentrations in Sports Journalism and Radio Television & Film Sports Production, with a minor in Marketing, was considering colleges, he wasn’t quite sure what he wanted to do.
+When senior Danny R. a Sports Communication and Media major with concentrations in Sports Journalism and Radio Television & Film Sports Production, with a minor in Marketing, was considering colleges, he wasn’t quite sure what he wanted to do.
 The Woodbury, NJ (Gloucester County) native shares, “I chose Rowan because of the close proximity to […]

 Today, as part of our Hispanic Heritage Month #PROFspective series, we feature senior Spencer Reyes.
 Spencer is majoring in Sports Communication and Media with a concentration in Radio/TV/Film and minoring in Communication Studies.
 He is from Old Bridge, NJ (Middlesex County) a first generation college student, and a transfer student from Middlesex College.